fsulib/islandora_solution_pack_comparative_edition/README.md

 # islandora_solution_pack_comparative_edition
-Allows for sentence-level comparison of multiple witnesses of a comparative edition
+Allows for sentence-level comparison of multiple witnesses of a comparative edition.

 ## Introduction
 The comparative edition solution pack allows for the comparison of individual sentences across the pages of multiple witnesses of a comparative edition object.
 Additionally, a [CollateX](https://collatex.net/) server may be used to provide token-level comparison of sentences, showing variance in sentence structure using different language parsing algorithms.
 See the [/docs](https://github.com/fsulib/islandora_solution_pack_comparative_edition/tree/master/docs) folder for further documentation.